Istanbul–Kapıkule railway: Consequences on freight transport

 As part of environmental/logistical policies of EU and Turkey, there are continuous efforts in transferring freight transports from TIR to rail.
 In this logic and for cost effectiveness, it has been decided to upgrade/rebuild the old railways to allow freight train services instead of building a high-speed railway from scratch.
 This should also unclog the saturation of road freight transport at Kapıkule border checkpoint.

-It is also planned to connect the line to the Muratlı–Tekirdağ railway with the construction of an extra new section between Büyükkarıştıran and Muratlı in order to allow freight trains to reach Terkidağ port.
+It is also planned to connect the line to the Muratlı–Tekirdağ railway with the construction of an extra new section between Büyükkarıştıran and Muratlı in order to allow freight trains to reach Tekirdağ port.